systemetric/shepherd/sheepsrc/docs/the-brainbox.md

 ## Power

-The distributes power to the robot from the battery.
+The BrainBox distributes power to the robot from the battery.
 It provides both 12V and 5V power out.
 All power must go through the brain box and the fuse should never be replaced.

 The On|Off switch also plugs into the BrainBox as well as the Start button which is used to start your robot code running.